Villa del Sol Sweet Cherry Farms

 1 cup semisweet chocolate chips

-Put margarine, brown sugar and granulated sugar in a large mixing bowl.
+Combine butter, brown sugar and granulated sugar in a large mixing bowl.
 Beat with an electric mixer on medium speed 3 to 4 minutes, or until creamy.
 Add eggs and vanilla; beat well.
 Combine flour, baking powder and salt, if desired; add to egg mixture.
 Stir in oats, cherries and chocolate chips; mix well.

 Drop by rounded tablespoonfuls onto an ungreased cookie sheet.
 Bake in a preheated 350-degree oven 10 to 12 minutes, or until golden brown.
 Let cool 1 minute on cookie sheet; remove to wire rack to cool completely.
 Store in a tightly covered container.